usc-isi-i2/kgtk/docs/transform/filter.md

 nonempty pattern matches.
 The `--invert` option may be used to invert the sense of the filter, causing matching input edges to be written to the reject file, and non-matching edges to be written to the output file.

+!!! note
+    If semicolon (`;`) is part of what you want to match, you may use `--pattern-separator SEPARATOR` to supply a separator other then semicolon.

+!!! note
+    If comma (`,`) is part of what you want to match, you may use `--word-separator SEPARATOR` to supply a separator other then comma.

 ### Regular Expression Patterns